mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 In return, our approach could actually be better or worse on real world data.
 Therefore, to get a more robust (but in general slightly pessimistic) performance value, we can repeat the evaluation multiple times with different train-test splits.
-Aka, we perform a cross validation.
+Aka, we perform a cross-validation.
-This simply means, we repeat our evaluation workflow in a loop while changing out the train and test split in step one in each loop.
+This simply means, we repeat our evaluation workflow in a loop while changing out the train and test split in Step 1 in each loop.
-The final performance we report will be the mean over all cross-validation folds.
+The final performance we will report the mean over all cross-validation folds.

 .. note::
-    When using a cross validation to evaluate an trainable algorithm with additional (hyper-)parameters, we basically perform a cross validation within a cross validation.
+    When using a cross-validation to evaluate an trainable algorithm with additional (hyper-)parameters, we basically perform a cross-validation within a cross-validation.
     This is often called a *nested cross-validation*.
     I think, this is a bad term to describe the process.
-    It makes it seem that we "apply" a nested cross validation to an algorithm.
+    It makes it seem that we "apply" a nested cross-validation to an algorithm.
-    But, what we are actually doing is "Using a cross-validation to evaluate a algorithmic approach that uses cross validation for (hyper-)parameter tuning".
+    But, what we are actually doing is "Using a cross-validation to evaluate an algorithmic approach that uses cross validation for (hyper-)parameter tuning".
     Explaining it that way, it is clearer that one cross-validation is an integral part of our approach (even outside the concept of evaluation) and the other one is added to perform the evaluation.